 There are a few topics you might be interested in.
 Firstly, if you are about to publish your QGIS project online, see chapter 1.
-Creating an account to 4.
+Creating an account to 3.
 Releasing project.
-Please notice that there are two alternative approaches of publishing so the choice must be made which one to follow (chapter 2.
-Traditional publishing or 3.
-Experimental publishing).
 Together with every released project, web map service (WMS) is created and can be subsequently modified.

 This documentation is dedicated to Gisquick version 2.
 For older documentation visit https://gisquick.rtfd.io/en/release-1_x/.

-Experimental way of publishing is kind of innovative approach to Gisquick.
-A new plugin is involved.
-In comparison to the traditional approach, it allows user to easily edit published projects; every change made in project in QGIS can be reflected in Gisquick by activating plugin which enables the user to compare local and cloud project’s folders, layer by layer.
+Gisquick allows user to easily edit published projects using QGIS plugin; every change made in project in QGIS can be reflected in Gisquick by activating plugin which enables the user to compare local and cloud project’s folders, layer by layer.